oykur/EIF-Extraction-Kit/README.md

    OU process is a noisy process where noise deviates from mean with standart deviation, but comes back to mean with a time constant tau using the Brownian motion.
 2 OU processes with mean 0 and standard deviations [[.18,.18],[.25,.36]] and tau = [3, 10 ms] are used in this simulation following the work of Badel et al., 2008.
-   These processes are combinetd with 4 different DC currents [0, 0.02, 0.03, 0.06].
+   These processes are combined with 4 different DC components [0, 0.02, 0.03, 0.06].
-   So, 4 DC currents combined with 2 couples of standart deviations, 8 different OU process are given to cell.
+   So, 4 DC components combined with 2 couples of standart deviations, = 8 different OU process are injected to the cell.

 No changes will be made to this file.